Kusaka Genzui: Tutelage under Yoshida Shōin

 In 1856 Nakamura Michitarō recommended Kusaka to study in Kyushu.
 He travelled around Kyushu visiting sights and well-known literary figures, and wrote poetry that later appeared in a collected volume.
 While visiting Kumamoto, the samurai Miyabe Teizō strongly encouraged Kusaka to study under Yoshida Shōin, as had a friend of his brother's for some time.
 Upon returning to Hagi he wrote Shōin, and with the help of a friend of Shōin's, Tsuchiya Shōkai, applied to study with the master.

 In his letter to Shōin, Kusaka commented: "As at the time of the Battle of Kōan the foreign envoys should be cut down, in which case the Americans will surely attack.
 When they do it will probably provide the chance to arouse the loose discipline of the samurai into a vigorous national defence."
 Shōin returned the letter with a note of condemnation in the margin reading: "Your argument is frivolous and its judgement shallow; it does not come from sincerity.
 I hate that sort of writing and that sort of person.
 It is already too late to cut down the American envoys.
 To employ dead old ways to solve problems in a completely changed modern world demonstrates shallow judgement.
 You would be better off building your sincerity than wasting time with such tedious speciousness.
 Remarks not put into practice serve no purpose."

 Death

-In 20 August 1864 during the Kinmon incident outside the Kyoto Imperial Palace, he was wounded by a rifle fire, and committed suicide to avoid capture.
+In 20 August 1864 during the Kinmon incident outside the Kyoto Imperial Palace, he was wounded by a rifle fire, and committed suicide to avoid capture by ritual seppuku.